 Also, this format supports compatibility with the other standards that are already in existence, such as MPEG1, MPEG2, VRML, H.263, and ITU-T. Its impact is felt in two areas:

-1. In production, programming, and archiving.
+Firstly, in production, programming, and archiving.
 Here, it allows broadcasters to browse with ease and speed, video archives.

-2. In repurposing assets of digital video.
+Secondly, in repurposing assets of digital video.
 MPEG-4 is what broadcasters need when it comes to the distribution of content over IP, broadband, and mobile networks, and not just through a traditional broadcast system.
 MPEG4 has a high efficiency when it comes to coding for low bit rates which makes it ideal for the job.

 Many people tend to confuse MP4 and MPEG4 by assuming both are the same thing or variations of the same thing.
 This is not the case as each means a different thing.
 Simply put, MP4 is a store or container format while MPEG4 is a video encoding standard or format.